Rifat95/Web/README.md

 To connect an user, use the method `web.core.App.setUser(int userId, String[] permissions)`.

 ### Access request variables
-To access GET and POST varialbes, use the object `req (web.core.Request)` avalaible in controllers.
+To access GET and POST variables, use the object `req (web.core.Request)` avalaible in controllers.